defactor-com/documentation/docs/pools/back-end/api/erc20CollateralToken/graphql.md

 ### `Get Liquidation Info`

-Retrieves the liquidation information of a loan.
+if the pool is not completed retrieves the liquidation information of a loan.

 **HTTP Request Method**: POST